 DNS is a weak link in the internet chain because this traffic is most often unencrypted and open to man-in-the-middle (MITM) attacks, even when visiting an encrypted (https) website.
-In such a case the attacker can easily set up their own DNS server and, using a little social engineering and/or malware, convince you to change your current DNS server, or change it without your knowledge, to the one controlled by the attacker.
-One possible result is that you could visit ‘your-bank.com’ but actually land on a forged website that may look exactly like the authentic one and thus there would be no cause for alarm while you log on with your user name and password, which would then be in the hands of the attacker.
+An attacker can easily set up their own DNS server and, using a little social engineering and/or malware, convince you to change your current DNS server, or change it without your knowledge, to the one controlled by the attacker.
+One possible result is that you could visit 'your-bank.com' but actually land on a forged website that may look exactly like the authentic one and thus there would be no cause for alarm while you log on with your user name and password, which would then be in the hands of the attacker.
 I am quite sure the tactic of DNS spoofing is used by law enforcement as well.

 Lastly, i wrote this tutorial while using Windows and have since switched to Linux.
 A tutorial for the Debian flavors of Linux can be found here.

 Securing your DNS traffic is easy using DNSCrypt (don't download the client from the OpenDNS page).
 If you're not afraid of the command-line and wish to keep the process as efficient as possible, i would suggest reading the article How to Encrypt Your DNS for More Secure Browsing by How-To Geek.
 If you prefer a point-and-click approach however, along with a nice GUI for controlling DNSCrypt and selecting your DNS server, here's how to install and configure Simple DNSCrypt: